weyoss/redis-smq/README.md

     * `ttl` *(Integer): Required.* Message TTL in milliseconds.
     * `cb(err)` *(function): Required.* Callback function.
 When called without error argument, the message is successfully published.
+  * `shutdown()`: Gracefully shutdown the producer and disconnect from the redis server.
+This method should be used only in rare cases where we need to force the producer to terminate its work.
+Normally a producer should be kept always online.

 #### Producer example

 ```javascript